DaveDuck321/GrapheneLang/types_overview.md

 An initializer list has NO type but it may be implicitly converted to a compatible struct (TODO definition of compatible).

-If the initializer list is used in a context where its type is needed (eg. no implicit conversion was requested), a new struct type is created and the initializer list is used to instantiate this new type.
+If the initializer list is used in a context where its type is needed (eg. no implicit conversion was requested), a new, compatible struct type is created and the initializer list is used to initialize this new type.

 ## Generic deduction